NHS strikes in England: Finding support for people with cancer

-When junior doctors and consultants go on a strike across the UK, cancer services and all health services face disruptions.
+When doctors go on a strike across the UK, cancer services and all health services face disruptions.
 We understand strikes are worrying for people with cancer.
 In this blog, we answer some of the questions people with cancer might have, and share information about how we’re here to support you.

 What do I do if I need medical help during a strike?